Concordia-Mitacs outbound Globalink Research Award (GRA)

 This program will give you the opportunity to conduct short co-supervised research projects with academic institutions in Mitacs eligible countries and gain valuable international research experience while you expand your networks.

-Concordia University and Mitacs have signed an agreement to support the international mobility outbound senior undergraduate, graduate students, and postdoctoral fellows to conduct a 12 to 24 weeks co-supervised research project in Mitacs’ eligible countries.
+Under the joint supervision of a home and host professor, successful senior undergraduate students, graduate students, as well as postdoctoral fellows will receive a $6,000 research award to conduct a 12- to 24-week research project in Mitacs’ eligible countries.
 We invite you to apply!

 - Develop or strengthen strategic partnerships overseas;